 About

 This blog is meant to help teachers create more productive writing classrooms.
-It addresses how language is constructed, how meaning is made, and what the role of language is in our lives.
-It contains information and exercises to illustrate linguistic ideas and principles, and language communities.
-When the moments arise, it addresses many other ideas releated to the teaching of writing.
+Its basic focus is how language is constructed, how meaning is made, and what the role of language is in our lives.
+It contains information and exercises to illustrate linguistic ideas and principles, and further hopes to introduce a new philosophy about university teaching, thus changing the university experience for both teachers and students.

-Ann Evans is an Adjunct Professor of Writing at Montclair State University.
-She has also taught English Communication to international students at Stevens Institute of Technology.
+Ann teaches Writing at Montclair State University.
+She has also taught English Communication to international graduate students at Stevens Institute of Technology.
 She has an M.A. in Applied Linguistics from Montclair State, and an M.A. in English from New York University.
-Besides English, she speaks French, Spanish, Italian, German, and Greek.
-She is marketing a picaresque memoir, A Lot At Stake, and a short story will be published this summer in the journal Under the Sun.
+She speaks French, Spanish, Italian, German, and Greek.

 Ann, Nice blog.
 Do you mind if I link to you on mine?
 Ron